django-cms/django-filer/README-Finder.md

 ## Permission System (Proposal)

-The permission system of django-filer is based on the idea of Access Control Lists (ACLs) similar to Posix or NTFS ACSs.
+The permission system of **django-filer** is based on the idea of Access Control Lists (ACLs) similar to Posix or NTFS ACSs.
 This allows to grant fine-grained permissions to everybody, individual users and/or groups for each file and folder.

 Permissions are controlled through the model named `AccessControlEntry`.
-This model has a foreign key onto `FolderModel` and a nullable foreign key onto `User` and `Group`.
+This model has a foreign key onto `InodeModel` and a nullable foreign key onto `User` and `Group`.
 Either of them can be set, but not both.
-If both are unset, the used permissions are applied to everybody and the anonymous user.
+If both are unset, the chosen permissions are applied to everybody including the anonymous user.

-By using a separate model `AccessControlEntry`, **django-filer** now can compute the permissions using just one database query.
+By using a separate model `AccessControlEntry`, **django-filer** can now compute the permissions using just one database query per inode.
 Until version 3, the permissions had to be computed traversing all ancestors starting from the current folder up to the root of the folder tree.
 This is a time-consuming opertaion and made **django-filer** slow for large datasets.

 Each `AccessControlEntry` has a these fields: